Optimum home internet plans

 3.96 / 5

 What we like

 No data caps

 If you’re shopping for internet service in the greater NYC area, it’s likely that Optimum internet will be an option.
 In New York, you’ll find Optimum internet service in The Bronx, Brooklyn, Long Island, Poughkeepsie and Yonkers, among other NY cities.
 Optimum is available to over 12 million people.
 Coverage also extends to western Connecticut, eastern New Jersey and parts of rural Pennsylvania.

-Optimum has both cable and fiber internet plans available, and it’s been rapidly building its fiber network over the past couple years in order to reach more homes.
-No matter which plans are available to you, Optimum’s internet plans are known for high speeds and high prices.
+Optimum has both cable and fiber internet plans available, and it’s been rapidly building its fiber network in recent years in order to reach more homes.
+But no matter what’s available to you, Optimum’s internet plans are known for high speeds and high prices.

-The slowest speeds you can get are 300 Mbps — the highest starting point of any of the internet providers we’ve reviewed.
+The slowest speeds you can get are 300 Mbps — a high starting point compared to other internet providers.
 But you will pay more for those speeds.
-While Optimum’s rates are very competitive when you first sign up, they increase by $75 to $95/mo. in the second year.
-Most internet providers raise prices, but that’s significantly more than the average.
+While Optimum’s rates are pretty affordable when you first sign up, they increase by $75 to $95/mo. after 24 months.
+Most internet providers raise prices, but that’s significantly more than anyone else.

 That doesn’t necessarily mean Optimum is a bad deal.
 It has one of our highest scores of any provider for value, which measures how much speed you’re getting for the price.
-But it’s important to be aware that you’ll be paying a lot more than what you were first advertised at some point.
+But it’s important to be aware that you’ll be paying a lot more than what you signed up for at some point.